sean-blattenberger/trip-journal/README.md

 # :mountain_railway: TravelJournal :notebook:

-TravelJournal is simple CRUD app that allows user to keep record of their travels.
+TravelJournal is simple CRUD app that allows users to keep record of their travels.

 ## Technologies used